GuillermoHazebrouck/gnav-web/README.md

 ## Releases
 Keep an eye on the [releases](https://github.com/GuillermoHazebrouck/gnav-web/releases) for the most recent version.
 We are providing the client WASM module and excecutables for the server and the data compiler that run under Linux x86-64.
-The provision of data is not part of the project yet, you will need to collect your own dataset to build a functional system.
+The provision of data is not part of the project yet, you will need to collect your own dataset to build a functional system covering your own region.
 We only provide here minimal example datasets and the tools to generate the necessary data feed.

 ## Credits
 This software is made possible thanks to: